June 2021 update

 - UK Safer Internet Centre has tips, advice, guides and other resources to help keep children safe online, including parental controls offered by home internet providers and safety tools on social networks and other online service

-If you have any safeguarding concerns in relation to remote online learning please contact Mrs Scotland on 0113 245 5803.
+If you have any safeguarding concerns in relation to remote online learning please contact Mrs Pettman on 0113 245 5803.

 If your child is in KS2 then they can also report concerns through Tootoot which provides pupils with a confidential route for pupils to report bullying or abuse.

 You can also report harmful online content to the UK Safer Internet Centre

 You can get government advice and trusted resources from Educate Against Hate

 on safeguarding from radicalisation, building resilience to extremism, and promoting shared values.